-Strabane security alert: 'Loud bang' heard in Mount Carmel Heights
+Strabane security alert: Bomb attack on police in Mount Carmel Heights

 - Published

-Children have been unable to go to school in the Mount Carmel Heights of Strabane, in County Tyrone, due to a security alert, an SDLP MLA has said.
+It happened late on Thursday night in the Mount Carmel Heights area of Strabane, where residents reported hearing a loud bang.

-Police are at the scene after reports a loud bang was heard overnight.

-The road into the Mount Carmel Heights area has been closed and motorists are being advised to avoid the area.
+The road into the Mount Carmel Heights area has been closed and more than 1,000 residents are affected, a local politician has said.

+Children have been unable to go to school amid the ongoing security alert.

+Motorists have been advised to avoid the area.

-Residents have not been evacuated from their homes, police said, but hundreds of families are facing disruption, local politician Daniel McCrossan said.
+There has been no evacuation from homes, police said, but major disruption has been caused, local assembly member Daniel McCrossan said.

 "People this morning who will be attempting to go to work, to take their children to school, will not be able to leave this area," he told BBC Radio Foyle.

-"Given where the police are investigating, the road is blocked off both ways.
-This is a major, major inconvenience for people but I have been told by the PSNI that this is a very serious situation."

-Mr McCrossan said he had heard the bang overnight and was also contacted by a number of constituents.
+Mr McCrossan, who represents the Social Democratic and Labour Party (SDLP), said he had heard the bang overnight and was also contacted by a number of constituents.

 "It was very clear something wasn't right," he said.